 If you are using the mobile application and are interested in looking at detailed grade information, please make sure you are looking under the Classwork icon.
 Once in the Classwork area, you will need to scroll left and right by week to see specific grade details.
 Also, please remember that teachers have the ability in the grade book to weigh assignments differently depending on the assignment category and tasks.
 This information is not easily seen on the mobile application, but is available through the Home Access Center website.

 Leander ISD has transitioned to online report cards and progress reports, which can be accessed (viewed and printed) by students and parents through the Home Access Center tool.

 If you have not yet logged into your Home Access Center account, please do so prior to the release of report cards to ensure the system has all of your students.

-If you have any issues, please complete a customer service request (Let’s Talk).
 While LISD is working quickly to address customer service requests, please allow 3 business days for resolution of your issue.
 If you are unable to access Home Access Center and your family needs a printed report card, please contact your campus registrar.

 Grade Book Alerts